antifragile93/Capstone-/README.md

 # Capstone-

-This is a final project for IBM Data Analyst professional certificate
+This is a final project for IBM Data Analyst professional certificate.